InfuseAI/primehub-site/docs/zh-tw/guide_manual/admin-image.md

    ![](assets/images_pull_secret.png)

 + `Global` If enable it, everyone can use this Image.
-If disable it, you need to link the group with permission to use in `connecting existed Groups`.
+If disable it, you need to link the group with permission to use in `edit groups`.

 Finally, click `Confirm` to complete the addition.